 The General-Experimental option is recommended for students wishing to go on to graduate study.
-The student must take the core courses and the specialty courses PG 310, PG 312, PG 419, PG 421, PG 431 and 10 hours of elective psychology courses for a total of 50 hours.
+The student must take the core courses and the specialty courses PG 312, PG 419, PG 421, PG 431 and elective psychology courses for a total of 50 hours.